Mohism-Research/Super-Taoism-Archives/Alexander-Taoist-Canon/daily_note_eng.md

 # 2018.06.27

 Today is very hot, but the air quality is not bad.
 The sky is very blue as autumn's with some clouds.

+# 2018.06.28

+Daily writing is a very chanlenging task for me.
+At present I don't afraid of writing, but finding topic is a little bit dfficult.
+But these days I figured out one method to write everyday, the Feynman technique.
+Using Feyman technique to write essays is not easy, firstly we need to absorb enough knowledge and have deep understanding of the contents that we want to write.
+I always want writing to boost my academic underatanding and technological improvements.
+But since join 007 community, I found that I was writing for writing.
+I need to change this situation.